 The watch app monitors the individual while sleeping.
-The app continuously collects heart rate, accelerometer, and gyroscope data and uses it compute a stress threshold.
+The app continuously collects heart rate, accelerometer, and gyroscope data and uses it to compute a stress threshold.
 If the stress threshold exceeds a learned threshold for the individual, the app intervenes by vibrating.
 The app starts with a low-intensity intervention.
 If that does not have the desired result, the app increases the intervention intensity.
 The goal is to arouse, but not awaken the individual.
-The watch app also sends the collected data to a secure cloud service to facilitate review by a health care professional.
+The watch app also sends the collected data to a secure cloud service to facilitate review by a healthcare professional.

 NightWare is available by prescription only and is available on a limited basis now through physician recommendation.
 Our first focus is on The Veterans Health Administration (VHA) health care system and the Department of Defense Military Health System (MHS) in order to reach military individuals with the most urgent need.
 Reach out to your VHA or MHS care provider for more information.